MehaletKB/ArtSell/README.md

 ## Usage:

 From the terminal: ender npm start to run the server.
-From a browser: navigate to http://localhost:3001 ro
+From a browser: navigate to http://localhost:3001

 ## Link: